EWC-consortium/eudi-wallet-rfcs/README.md

 ## About

 This repository is created to align the implementation of digital wallets across the EWC LSP consortium wallet providers.
-This also ensures all wallets providers can self-test and sign off against the EWC Interoperability Test Bed (ITB).
+This also ensures all wallet providers can self-test and sign off against the EWC Interoperability Test Bed (ITB).

 ## Contributing

 Feel free to improve the plugin and send us a pull request.
 If you find any problems, please create an issue in this repo.
-Wallet providers can raise a PR once they have implemented and aligned with the RFCs.
+Once implemented and aligned with the RFCs, wallet providers can raise a PR.

 ## RFC Process Summary

 RFCs go through this process towards the Large Scale Pilots (LSPs):

 ![image](https://github.com/EWC-consortium/eudi-wallet-rfcs/assets/455274/2113d6b6-1398-4004-8054-2a91551ef437)

+Each wallet needs to follow the EWC RFC and perform compliance tests against the EWC Interoperability Test Bed (ITB) to be interoperable with other wallets within EWC.
+Kindly use the #wallet-support in [EWC slack for support](https://eudigitaliden-gax7504.slack.com/archives/C063LNT4L4R).

 ## Current RFCs